apekshadhage/Documentation_FORAWS/as400_gateway_for_aws_user_guide.md

     Successfully initiated launch of instance (i-0cf3ed2965af92b3e)

 6. Create a normal EC2 instance and attach this instance to public subnet.
-This instance will act as a bastion host or NAT Gateway host
+This instance will act as a bastion host or NAT Gateway host.

+    **Steps to create EC2 Instance in publicsubnets inside MyVPC**

+    Click on Launch Instance&rarr;give name as AS400GatewayForMyVpc&rarr;select ubuntu or any other os&rarr;select Instance type according to requirement(eg.               t2.micro)&rarr;go with create new key pair option create as .ppk file by selection .ppk option and click on create.(eg.publickey)&rarr;select VPC (eg.                 MyVpc)&rarr;select publicsubnetForMyVpc&rarr;make sure Auto Assign public Ip is enable.&rarr;select existing security group(eg. securityGroupForMyVpc)&rarr;if         requires add storage&rarr;finally click on Launch Instance

+    Successfully initiated launch of instance (i-0f9569de3565e58e1)

-7. Create a Network Load Balance and attach it to bastion host
+8. Create a Network Load Balance and attach it to bastion host
-8. Create a Lambda function i.e., InputTransformation and deploy (upload Jar), which transforms raw input json payload to as/400 compatible format and invokes the Program call API with this converted payload
+9. Create a Lambda function i.e., InputTransformation and deploy (upload Jar), which transforms raw input json payload to as/400 compatible format and invokes the Program call API with this converted payload
-9. Create AWS Gateway API and import the swagger collection which represents all the AS400 API Interfaces.
+10. Create AWS Gateway API and import the swagger collection which represents all the AS400 API Interfaces.
-10. Create a VPC link and attach this to NLB
+11. Create a VPC link and attach this to NLB
-11. Map API Gateway Interfaces with Service API interfaces and Lambda functions using HTTP and VPCLink.
+12. Map API Gateway Interfaces with Service API interfaces and Lambda functions using HTTP and VPCLink.

 1. Login / Sig into AWS Management Console
 2. Choose region from picklist as US East (Ohio)us-east-2